nowshin51/BookingAPI/README.md

 Copy code
 newman run YourCollection.json -e YourEnvironment.json --reporters cli,html --reporter-html-export report.html
 ```
-Notes
+## Notes
-Authentication: Use the provided credentials for authentication in API requests.
+1. Authentication: Use the provided credentials for authentication in API requests.
-Environment Configuration: Adjust the environment variables as required for your use case.
+2. Environment Configuration: Adjust the environment variables as required for your use case.
-Contributors
-Your Name
-Acknowledgments
-Special thanks to the creators of the Booking API, Postman, and Newman for facilitating API testing and automation.